-- 7.9 The minimum separation distance between confined feeding operations and adjacent villages, towns, hamlets and lake districts (as identified in the Land Use Bylaw) shall be: - Category #1 1.0 mile - Category #2 1.5 mile - Category #3 1.5 mile - Category #4 2.0 mile - 7.10 The Municipal District shall not support the expansion or development of confined feeding operations within the rural fringe areas if there are developments or land uses within the adjacent municipality that would not meet the necessary setback requirements for confined feeding operations outlined in 7.8 and 7.9. - 7.11 Developers should utilize technological advancements in manure storage and handling, barn design and livestock management which may result in reduced potential for odour, dust and fly complaints. - 7.12 Catch basins which hold run-off for intermittent periods shall be engineered by a Professional Engineer to meet a site standard of 50 years seepage to groundwater. - 7.13 Temporary storage of solid manure in a given location over a 3-year period shall not exceed 6 continuous months.
-Temporary solid manure storage should be located to minimize nuisance to neighbours. - 7.14 Liquid manure storage facilities should be covered or use some other effective means of odour control should be utilized. - 7.15 When a catastrophic failure could result in direct discharge of liquid manure into an open body of water or leave the owner's property, secondary containment of the liquid storage facility's contents shall be required. - 7.16 Seepage monitoring should be required for liquid earthen manure storages. - 7.17 Manure application shall not occur when: - (a) Nitrate-Nitrogen (NO3-N) levels in the top 60 cm (24 inches) of the soil profile exceed those set out in Section 6.3.2.1 of the "2000 Code of Practice for Responsible Livestock Development and Manure Management" by Alberta Agriculture, Food and Rural Development. - (b) Phosphate (P2O) levels in the top 60 cm (24 inches) of the soil profile exceed 300 lbs/acre
+7.9 The minimum separation distance between confined feeding operations and adjacent villages, towns, hamlets, and lake districts (as identified in the Land Use Bylaw) shall be:

+0 Category #1 1.0 mile

+0 Category #2 1.5 mile

+0 Category #3 1.5 mile

+0 Category #4 2.0 mile

+- 7.10 The Municipal District shall not support the expansion or development of confined feeding operations within the rural fringe areas if there are developments or land uses within the adjacent municipality that would not meet the necessary setback requirements for confined feeding operations outlined in 7.8 and 7.9. - 7.11 Developers should utilize technological advancements in manure storage and handling, barn design and livestock management which may result in reduced potential for odour, dust, and fly complaints. - 7.12 Catch basins which hold run-off for intermittent periods shall be engineered by a professional engineer to meet a site standard of 50 years from seepage to groundwater. - 7.13 Temporary storage of solid manure in a given location over a 3-year period shall not exceed 6 continuous months.
+Temporary solid manure storage should be located to minimize nuisance to neighbours. - 7.14 Covered liquid manure storage facilities or other effective means of odour control should be utilized. - 7.15 When a catastrophic failure could result in the direct discharge of liquid manure into an open body of water or leave the owner's property, secondary containment of the liquid storage facility's contents shall be required. - 7.16 Seepage monitoring should be required for liquid earthen manure storage. - 7.17 Manure application shall not occur when: - (a) Nitrate-Nitrogen (NO3-N) levels in the top 60 cm (24 inches) of the soil profile exceed those set out in Schedule 3 of the Standards and Administration Regulation of the Agricultural Operation Practices Act, R.S.A.
+2000, c.
+A-7. - (b) Phosphate (P2O5) levels in the top 60 cm (24 inches) of the soil profile exceed 300 lbs/acre